Threshold cascade dynamics on signed random networks: Signed cascade model

 \section{Signed cascade model}

-We propose a model of threshold cascading dynamics on a signed network by explicitly implementing the role of negative links preventing activation of a connected neighbor.
-Each node can be one of two states, active or inactive.
-In signed networks, each link can be either positive or negative.
+We propose a model of threshold cascading dynamics on a signed network by explicitly implementing the role of negative links preventing the activation of a connected neighbor.
+Each node can be one of two states, active or inactive in multiplicative manner.
+In signed networks, each link can be positive or negative.
 Neighbors connected by positive (negative) links are referred to as positive (negative) neighbors for short.
-A node becomes active when the following two conditions are fulfilled: i) the fraction of active positive neighbors out of total positive neighbors is greater than the prescribed threshold $\theta$ as in the ordinary threshold model \cite{watts2002} and ii) there are no active negative neighbors.
-The rule clearly shows different roles for positive and negative connections in the ``signed'' cascades.
+A node becomes active when the following two conditions are fulfilled: i) the fraction of active positive neighbors out of total positive neighbors exceeds the prescribed threshold $\theta$ as in the ordinary threshold model \cite{watts2002} and ii) there are no active negative neighbors.
+The rule clearly shows different roles of the positive and negative connections in the ``signed'' cascades.
 While positive links spread activations to a connected neighbor, negative links prevents neighbors from activation.
+Logical ``AND'' requirement of both conditions reflects the multiplicative coupling of positive and negative interactions.
 According to the model if there exists even one active negative neighbor, the activation of the node is completely blocked.
-We impose the strongest role of negative links in order to demonstrate the effect of signed networks in a simple and dramatic way.
+We impose the strongest role of negative links in order to demonstrate the effect of the signed networks in a simple and dramatic way.